Rudolf060976/React-Online-Store/README.md

 ## Build (Client)

-Remember to set "App_Base_Url" in the config.json file on the server to the value "http://localhost:3000" or the app URL, before you run the client.
+Remember to set "App_Base_Url" in the config.json file on the server to the value "http://localhost:3000" or the App URL, before you run the client.

 ```
 cd client